Witch (American band): History

-Witch was formed in 2005 by Dinosaur Jr. guitarist J Mascis and long time friend Dave Sweetapple.
+Witch was formed on 19 March 2005 by Dinosaur Jr. guitarist J Mascis and long time friend Dave Sweetapple.
 However, Mascis does not play guitar for the band; he plays his first instrument, the drums.
-To complete the band's line-up, Mascis and Sweetapple recruited the guitarist and vocalist, Kyle Thomas, from King Tuff and avant-folk group Feathers.
-Their eponymous debut album was released on March 7, 2006.
+To complete the band's line-up, Mascis and Sweetapple recruited the guitarist and vocalist Kyle Thomas (also known as King Tuff) from avant-folk group Feathers.
+Their eponymous debut album was released on March 7, 2006 by Tee Pee Records.
 They also contributed an alternate version of the song "Rip Van Winkle" to the Invaders compilation, which was released by Kemado Records later that year.
-Their latest album Paralyzed was released on March 18, 2008.

-Style

-Witch's trademark sound (particularly in their early work) shows obvious Black Sabbath influence.
-Black Flag influence was also noted for their sophomore effort, Paralyzed.
+Witch would play sporadic shows around the United States while working on their next album.